exyi/coberec/docs/thesis/approaches.md

 }
 ```

-Unlike in Scala, in D, we are really manipulating string, not a symbolic model of the code.
+Unlike in Scala, in D, we are manipulating strings, not a symbolic model of the code.
 Note how we are referencing the `writeln` function in `hello`, but it is imported in `main`.
-In such simple example, it looks like a subtle different, but the mixing may use anything from the local scope and there may be accidental collisions of identifiers.
+In such simple example, it looks like a subtle difference, but the `mixin` may use anything from the local scope, and there may be accidental collisions of identifiers.

-Since the code generator is just a function returning string, there is almost no way it could be simpler.
+Since the code generator is just a function returning a string, there is almost no way it could be more straightforward.
-It can not integrate with the calling so tightly as we have seen in Scala.
+It can not integrate with the calling code so tightly as we have seen in Scala.
 Yet, combined with D compile-time reflection, it can still offer much tighter integration than a separate code generator process.

 ## Dynamic languages

-All languages discussed above were statically typed.
+So far, we have only discussed statically typed languages.
-However, dynamically typed platforms have a lot to say about the problem of boilerplate code.
+However, dynamically typed platforms have a lot to say to the problem of boilerplate code.

 The advantage of most dynamically type platforms is that there is no problem to create a new type at runtime.
-For example, in Javascript, the `{}` creates an empty object and simply assigning to a field creates a new field if it does not exist already.
+In Javascript, the `{}` expression creates an empty object and simply assigning to a field creates a new field if it does not exist already.
-We can also assign to a variable field using the `obj["myField"] = value` notation; and any expression may be used instead of `"myField"`.
+We can also assign to a variable field using the `obj["myField"] = value` notation, and any expression may be used instead of `"myField"`.
-Unlike in C# where we have to declare the types in code, we just create them at runtime.
+Unlike in C#, where we have to declare the types in code, we just create them at runtime.
 This means that there is no need to declare an expected type when we want to deserialize an object from JSON.

-Using a [`Proxy` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), we can even intercept fundamental operations on an object, like field access.
+Using a [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), we can even intercept fundamental operations on an object, like a field access.
 Instead of generating API clients, this powerful mechanism may be used to create an object that translates method calls into API calls.
-A simple demonstration of such API client (and more) may be found in [Alberto Gimeno's article about JS Proxies](https://medium.com/dailyjs/how-to-use-javascript-proxies-for-fun-and-profit-365579d4a9f8)
+A simple demonstration of such API client (and more) may be found in [Alberto Gimeno's article on JS Proxies](https://medium.com/dailyjs/how-to-use-javascript-proxies-for-fun-and-profit-365579d4a9f8)

-A slight disadvantage of such approach may be runtime performance.
+A slight disadvantage of such an approach may be runtime performance.
-However, in cases when Javascript is used, the throughput of API invocations does not matter too much.
+However, in cases when Javascript is used, the runtime overhead of an API invocation does not matter too much.
-On the other hand, the code size is a very important consideration for client-side Javascript applications, so it a great advantage when an API client that is only 20 lines of code.
+On the other hand, the code size is critical for client-side Javascript applications, so it a great advantage when the API client is only about 20 lines of code.

-> Other languages than Javascript often have similar concepts, but we do not have the space here to go though all of them.
+> Other languages than Javascript often have similar concepts, but we do not have the space here to go through all of them.
 > For brevity, let us just focus on Javascript in this section.

 The obvious disadvantage is the lack of guidance before the program runs - there are no types to guide the compiler or an IDE.
-We may also lack runtime validation of the objects.
+Moreover, we may also lack runtime validation of the objects.
-If the server were to send a string instead of a number in the JSON object, we would be unlikely to notice until we show it to the user.
+If the server were to send a string instead of a number in the JSON object, we would be unlikely to notice until we use this specific field.
-On the contrary, such misbehavior will crash during deserialization on a strongly typed platform like .NET.
+On the contrary, such misbehaviour will crash during deserialization on a strongly typed platform like .NET.

 > Interesting compromise could be to use the dynamic API clients, or at least dynamic object created from JSON deserialization.
-> To achieve the type safety, a TypeScript definition could be generated from a common schema.
+> To achieve a relative type safety, a TypeScript definition could be generated from a schema (such as GraphQL or OpenAPI).

-Note that C# has a `dynamic` keyword, which allows programmers use C# as a dynamically type language.
+Note that C# has a `dynamic` keyword, which allows programmers to use C# as a dynamically typed language.
 It supports almost anything we can do with the Javascript Proxy objects.
 Yet, in our experience, it not used very widely, since C# programmers do not want to lose their type safety.
-However, one of the most popular JSON (de)serializer, Newtonsoft.Json, supports it - we can simply declare `dynamic myObject = JObject.Parse(myJson)` and use it as we would in JS (see the [documentation for more details](https://www.newtonsoft.com/json/help/html/QueryJsonDynamic.htm))
+However, many libraries, including one of the most popular JSON (de)serializer, Newtonsoft.Json, supports it - we can simply declare `dynamic myObject = JObject.Parse(myJson)` and use it as we would in JavaScript (see the [documentation for more details](https://www.newtonsoft.com/json/help/html/QueryJsonDynamic.htm))

 ## C# 9 Source Generators

-C# is going to introduce an API for integrating source code generators into the compiler.
+C# is going to have an API for integrating source code generators into the compiler.
-It is a way to write plugins that add symbols to the compilation during the process.
+It is going to be a way to write plugins that add symbols to the compilation during the process.
 Note that at the time of writing this work, C# source generators are still in preview, so we have not tried using them.

 The API is quite straightforward - the plugin simply adds new source files to the C# compilation object.
-The different from separate code generation process is that the source generator has access to information about other compiled objects.
+The difference from a separate code generation process is that the source generator has access to metadata about other compiled types.
-We will have to wait to see what will turn up in the .NET ecosystem, all this is still in the future.
+We will have to wait to see what will turn up in the .NET ecosystem; all of this is still in the future.
 It seems, however, that it should be possible to generate code that depends on the metadata of other types - possibly replacing serializers, dependency injection frameworks and many more libraries that are currently reflection-based.

 Let us have a look at the code example from the [Source Generators announcement](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/):